Scenario

 - a NFS share is mounted on

-everything there but supposedly, it doesn't work well (maybe I start withumount /mnt/temp/dir
+umounteverything there but supposedly, it doesn't work well (maybe I start withumount /mnt/temp/dirinstead of umounting "nested" shares like/mnt/temp/dir/subdir*first), - I do

 Problem